Diego Lopes (fighter): LUX Fight League

 Lopes debuted in the LUX Fight League promotion on 5 October 2018, facing Luis Guerrero at the LUX 003 event.
 He won the fight via first-round submission.

 After two more unanimous decision wins over Rony Jason and Alejandro Solano Rodríguez, Lopes had the opportunity to face then-featherweight champion Marco Beltrán.
 The fight took place on 29 November 2019, at LUX 007, where Lopes dethroned Beltrán's reign after defeating him via kneebar submission in the first round.

 On 12 March 2021, he made his first and only title defence against Masio Fullen at LUX 012.
 He won the fight via submission after applying an armbar.

 Dana White's Contender Series

 After competing in LUX, Lopes was invited to face Joanderson Brito at Dana White's Contender Series 37 on 31 August 2021.
-He lost the bout via technical decision.
-Lopes was eventually signed by the UFC.
+He lost the bout via technical decision after an eye poke in the final round.
+Although he did not receive a contract on the night, Lopes was eventually signed by the UFC.